CleverCloud/documentation/content/guides/pgpool.md

 Pgpool-II is not available on Docker instances.
 If you want to use Pgpool-II, you can add it and configure it in your Dockerfile.
 {{< /callout >}}

-## What is Pgpool-II?
+## What's Pgpool-II?

 {{% content/pgpool %}}

 ## Why use Pgpool-II?

-**Connection pooling**: Pgpool-II maintains established connections to the PostgreSQL servers, and reuses them whenever a new connection with the same properties (i.e. user name, database, protocol version, and other connection parameters if any) comes in.
+**Connection pooling**: Pgpool-II maintains established connections to the PostgreSQL servers, and reuses them whenever a new connection with the same properties (user name, database, protocol version, and other connection parameters if any) comes in.
 It reduces the connection overhead, and improves the system's overall throughput.

 **Load balancing**: If a database is replicated (because running in either replication mode or native replication mode), performing a `SELECT` query on any server will return the same result.
 Pgpool-II takes advantage of the replication feature in order to reduce the load on each PostgreSQL server.
 It does that by distributing `SELECT` queries among available servers, improving the system's overall throughput.
 In an ideal scenario, read performance could improve proportionally to the number of PostgreSQL servers.
 Load balancing works best in a scenario where a lot of users execute many read-only queries at the same time.